Before you can start sending data to Manufactory via a web socket, you need to authenticate the client/end-user.

 The generated client UUID is limited to this specific user profile, and it’s valid for a 12 hours session.
 After 12 hours, you would need to re-authenticate the client.

-The POST /actors/schema endpoint enables creation of user profiles by specifying organization ID project ID unique identifier and attribute definitions through an authenticated request.
+The POST /actors/schema endpoint enables creation of user profiles by specifying organization details project ID unique identifiers and data attributes requiring authentication through a Manufactory access token.